 Missing Person Unit

-The Missing Person Unit handles all cases related to missing juvenile and missing adults diagnosed with irreversible cognitive deterioration, such as Alzheimer’s.
+The Missing Person Unit handles all cases related to missing juveniles and missing adults diagnosed with irreversible cognitive deterioration, such as Alzheimer’s.
 Our responsibilities include outreach, awareness, resource gathering, referrals, and response to any all missing person incidents throughout Palm Beach County.
-To better serve our community, the Missing Person Unit has created and maintains a state of the art leads tracking system to ensure a collaborative well-organized response to Amber and Silver Alerts.
-We work closely with the Department of Children and Families, the National Center for Missing and Exploited Children, and the Florida Department of Law Enforcement to ensure a quick and accurate response to all missing persons cases.
+To better serve our community, the Missing Person Unit has created and maintains a state-of-the-art leads tracking system to ensure a collaborative well-organized response to Amber and Silver Alerts.
+We work closely with the Department of Children and Families, the National Center for Missing and Exploited Children, and the Florida Department of Law Enforcement to ensure a quick and accurate response to all missing person cases.

 Financial Crimes Unit

 The Financial Crimes Unit is comprised of one sergeant, eight detectives and one criminal intelligence analyst.
 The unit’s professional affiliations include the Association of Certified Fraud Examiners, Certified Fraud Specialist, National White Collar Crimes Center, Associate Institute of Certified Public Accountants, International Association of Financial Crimes Investigators, International Association of Crime Analysts, and South Florida Counterfeit Check Task Force.

 The Computer Crimes Unit (CCU) investigates internet crimes against children that are reported directly to our agency or referred by the National Center for Missing and Exploited Children.
 The unit is also responsible for conducting digital forensic examinations on all types of electronic media in support of major crime investigations including, homicide, robbery, human trafficking, and child sexual exploitation.
 CCU Detectives participate in the South Florida Internet Crimes Against Children Task Force, US Secret Service Miami Electronic Crimes Task Force, and the FBI Cyber Task Force.